We are committed to providing fast, efficient, and affordable software solutions that set new standards in the software development industry.

 > The scan information will appear in the Drives panel

-To delete scan information
+To remove scan information

 1 Select an object on the R-Linux Drives panel